 To help you decide on the best mobile phone coverage, we’ve outlined the basic types of cell phone insurance and the key differences among them.
 For homeowners and renters, have a look at the types of property insurance plans.

 Most smartphone manufacturers offer a warranty that covers defects.
 These typically include tech support and may or may not cover accidental damage.
 For an additional fee, both Apple and Samsung offer extended warranty coverage.
-Apple offers AppleCare+ for the iPhone, extending coverage for accidental damage up to two years.
+Apple offers AppleCare+ for the iPhone, extending coverage for accidental damage for up to two years.
 Samsung offers Premium Care for a monthly fee, which extends the manufacturer warranty for as long as you pay the monthly fee.
 Unlike phone insurance policies, however, manufacturer warranties do not cover loss or theft.
 You can learn more by reading our article on what is a Manufacturer’s warranty.

 Covered: Accidental damage, manufacturer defects, screen damage.
 Deductibles range from $29 to $99 for repairs.
 Up to two incidents of damage.